notaryproject/notaryproject.dev/README.md

 This website serves as a comprehensive resource for information and documentation on the Notary Project.

-> For detailed information on how to use tools from The Notary Project ( such as Notation ), including quickstarts, tutorials, and other helpful guides, please refer to the comprehensive [Notary documentation](https://notaryproject.dev/docs/).
+> For detailed information on how to use tools from The Notary Project (such as [Notation](https://github.com/notaryproject/notation)), including quickstarts, tutorials, and other helpful guides, see the [Notary Project documentation](https://notaryproject.dev/docs/).
 The remaining content in this README file and other support files in this repository are specifically intended for building and contributing to the website.

 ## Installation
 1. **Fork** this repository and **clone** it to your development computer.